 The following is a list of studies/research that has been identified as being required to enable effective management and monitoring of habitats and species listed in the Birds and Habitats Directive.
 Note that it is not necessarily comprehensive.
-It also includes work that may crossover with/be relevant to monitoring programmes listed in E.1.3.
-There is a need to review, update and publish new research priorities to inform national policy on an ongoing basis.
+It includes work that is relevant to E.1.3.